BA (Hons) Fine Art: Sculpture

 We look for:

-An understanding of the subject, including examples of contemporary and historical art
+- An understanding of the subject and some examples of contemporary and historical art.

-An ability to communicate your ideas visually, verbally and in writing
+- An ability to communicate visually, verbally and in writing.

 Making your application